JungleComputing/saga-implementation/doc/adaptors/JavaGat/README.txt

 Introduction.
-  The JavaGAT adaptor actually consists of several adaptors: it has implementations for streams, namespace, file, logicalfile, job.
+  The JavaGAT adaptor actually consists of several adaptors: it has implementations for streams, namespace, file, job.

 Not implemented.
   Permissions are not implemented, there is no support for it in JavaGAT.